quinkennedy/print_linkedlist_nyc/README.md

 OVERVIEW
 ======
 I start with a minimal (3-byte) description for each letter.
 Then I kick off a recursive method that blows up each letter to 16 times its original size (in memory).
 These blown-up versions are placed in a linked list on the heap.
 At the end I print the memory block in the heap containing the linked list as a bitmap.

+A video of the program running can be found on vimeo: https://vimeo.com/52733799

 OTHER
 ======